 4 Manufacturers have the option of complying with the Tier 4 standards over a two year period at 50% per year using banked Tier 2 credits or over a three year period at 25% per year without the use of Tier 2 credits.
 The three year phase-in period is shown.
 The 2014 model year cannot extend beyond December 30, 2014, when the 3 year phase-in option is used.

 5 Manufacturers may comply with the standards during the transitional implementation years using either a phase-in / phase-out approach or by using the Alternate NOx approach.
-The three year 25% alternate NOx standard is shown in the table.
-The two year 50% phase-in NOx standard would be 2.3 g/kW-hr.
+The three year 25% alternate NOx and alternate NOx + NMHC standards are shown in the table.
+The two year 50% alternate NOx standard would be 2.3 g/kW-hr.
+The two year 50% alternate NOx + NMHC standard would be 2.4 g/kW-hr.

 6 "GEN" refers to generator engines only.